12traits/ingestion-api-specs/source/index.html.md

 # Push Player KPIs as CSV

 You can combine daily KPIs for all players in a single CSV file and send it at once.
 The CSV file should follow the [following format](https://storage.googleapis.com/12traits/12traits_kpis_template_v1.csv).
-The name of the file must be in `YYYY-MM-DD.csv` format.

 > Request